jxmot/markdown-hitcounter/README.md

 ## Counter Log Files

 The counter log files will be found in the folder `./logs`.
-They are JSON formatted and contain the current cound and the date and time of the visit.
+They are JSON formatted and contain the current count and the date and time of the visit.

 Here is an example: